SingleManTH/agiletoolkit.org/docs/architecture/application.md

 1. `Frontend.php` is known as the `$app` object &ndash; it's the topmost object in the Runtime Object Tree. `Frontend` extends one of the Agile Toolkit API classes, which are tailored to give you just the application features you need for different kinds of request.
 For example there are APIs for command-line requests and REST requests.
 For a normal page request you would normally use `ApiFrontend`.

-1. In `Frontend.php` you set up your database connections, configure your class loading and initialize your access security and application-wide Controllers.
+1. In `Frontend.php` you set up your database connections, configure your class loading, and initialize your access security and application-wide Controllers.

 1. Now we cascade down the Runtime Object Tree initializing all the objects required to fulfil the request...